 I’ll be writing about the video Making Your Story Believable Even When It’s Unbelievable – How to write convincing characters, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

 If you are writing in the fantasy, urban fantasy, paranormal, or sci-fi genres, you’re going to be writing scenarios for your characters that are, technically, unbelievable.
 In reality, people don’t believe that the White House is going to be blown up by aliens or that witches and wizards are being trained in magic in a big school, yet we are able to believe it in the story because of how it’s written.

-Another temptation you might have is to change your character’s personality on a pin, just because it suits your story at that moment.
-So aliens have landed, this time the most underconfident and shy character you have is in the best position to go and try to communicate with them so you write that they do it.
+Another temptation you might have is to change your character’s personality on a pin, just because it suits your story in that moment.
+So, aliens have landed, but this time the most underconfident and shy character you have is in the best position to go and try to communicate with them, so you write that they do it.
 Again, your audience will go with you on the aliens landing, but you’ll lose them if your character behaves incorrectly.

-No matter how extraordinary the situation you’re writing is, as soon as your audience stops reading or watching to think how nobody would do that, nobody would say that, or wonder how come a character can suddenly do something they couldn’t do before, you’ve lost them.
+No matter how extraordinary the situation you’re writing is your audience can believe in it.
+However, as soon as your audience stops reading or watching to think about how nobody would do that, nobody would say that, or wonder how come a character can suddenly do something they couldn’t do before, you’ve lost them.

 Always remember, any unbelievable story concept will work, as long as your characters behave in a believable way.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!